data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-116

-*Solution*.
-We use tuple unpacking to extract the min and max values from the tuple returned by the `{py} extrema` function.
+*Solution.* We use tuple unpacking to extract the min and max values from the tuple returned by the `{py} extrema` function.

     pre(python-executable)
       | m,M = extrema([pi*k-int(pi*k) for k in range(1,101)])